 5. His Coffin Has Been Moved 17 Times

 Abraham Lincoln died on April 15, 1865, in Washington, D.C.
 After his death, the funeral was held inside the White House, and a commemorative service took place in Capitol Rotunda.

 The body was then moved into a funeral train, which carried Lincoln’s body to eleven different cities before reaching its destination in Springfield, Illinois.
 Lincoln’s body was finally buried in Oak Ridge Cemetery, Springfield on May 4, 1865.

 Between May 1865 to September 26, 1901, the coffin was moved 17 times and open five times due to various causes, including renovations, security risks, and identification.

 4. John Wilkes Booth’s Brother Saved The Life Of Lincoln’s Son

-The incident occurred while a group of passengers was pushing Robert Todd as he fell down in the open space between the platform and train.
+The incident occurred while a group of passengers pushed Robert Todd as he fell in the open space between the platform and train.
 It was only when Edwin Booth pulled him up and saved his life.
-Unlike his brother, Edwin Booth was a strong support of Lincoln and a Unionist.
+Unlike his brother, Edwin Booth was a Unionist and a strong supporter of President Lincoln.

-2. Mystery Of His Pocket Watch
+2. The Mystery Of His Pocket Watch

 President Lincoln’s famous watch